prashantjagtap2909/OS/README.md

 This repo is containing almost all topics notes which will be beneficial for University exam , Gate and other competative exam.
+Hope you find it helpful.
+Give a star to repo if you like and follow the owner of repository 😅.

 will update all the things shortly......!